Photo Credit: Jackson Cooper Gango

-The State Policy Opportunity Tracker (SPOT) for Clean Energy to serve as a hub of information on both existing state clean energy policies and, uniquely, future policy opportunities.
-At its essence, this resource synthesizes data from a dozen sources on existing state policies, analyzes various components of those policies, and displays that information at the state and individual policy level.
-In this way, the user can view each state’s existing clean energy policies as well as opportunities for policy adoption.
-Importantly, this resource is not a state scorecard.
-It is a planning resource for states as they develop their clean energy policy roadmaps.
+The State Policy Opportunity Tracker (SPOT) for Clean Energy is a hub of information on both existing state clean energy policies and, uniquely, future policy opportunities.
+This resource synthesizes data from multiple sources on existing state policies, analyzes various components of those policies, and displays that information at the state and individual policy level.
+This allows users to view each state’s existing clean energy policies as well as opportunities for policy adoption.
+The SPOT for Clean Energy is a planning resource for states as they develop their clean energy policy roadmaps.

 Users can download our full 50-state gap analysis, review our energy policy briefs, review source information, visit state-specific websites, and find the latest legislation in their state.

 Written and co-authored by CNEE staff, our reports cover a range of energy policy topics.